-The second incident occurred a week later in Oneida County, New York, where an 11-month-old was killed by the family pit bull-shar pei mix.
-The toddler and his three sisters, ages 7, 10, and 12, were playing with the dog in the house when it unexpectedly attacked the toddler.
-The dog reportedly was a family member who had never shown any signs of aggression during his two years with the family.The toddler was rushed to a local hospital where she was pronounced dead due to facial and neck injuries.
-After the attack, the dog was seized, placed in quarantine, and shortly thereafter euthanized at the family’s request.
+The second incident also occurred in November 2015 in Oneida County, New York.
+In this instance, an 11-month-old was killed by the family pit bull x Shar pei mix.
+The three sisters of the toddler, ages 7, 10, and 12, were playing with the dog.
+The incident started when suddenly the pit bull started attacking the nearby toddler.
+The toddler was rushed to a local hospital where she was pronounced dead due to facial and neck injuries.
+The pit bull reportedly was a family member who had never shown any signs of aggression during his two years with the family.

 Animal behavior features present in these two New York dog bite fatalities have been reported in other fatal dog attacks.
-Namely, the victim was young, the dog was on its own turf, a pit bull type dog was involved, the dog was a family member, the dog had shown no signs of aggression to people prior to the incident, and the fatal bites were inflicted to the neck.
+Namely, the victims were young, the dog was on its own turf, a pit bull type dog was involved, the dog was a family member, the dog allegedly had shown no signs of aggression to people prior to the incident, and the fatal bites were inflicted to the neck.
 Concerning the latter, although widely believed, there is no scientific evidence that dogs intentionally aim their bites to the neck area of a person.

 Epidemiological research has clearly shown that children are especially prone to dog bite injury, in part, because of their frequently erratic movements and the occasional shrill type vocalizations, particularly during play, and their lack of ability to read and understand subtle social signals delivered to them by dogs.